 Applications will be subject to a peer review and a programmatic review.
 Applications will be scored based on the degree to which the application responds to each section and addresses each element in the section.
 Furthermore, applications will be scored based upon the quality of the response and the level of detail provided.
 Each element must be addressed in the section in which it is requested.
 Points may be deducted if the applicant does not include the information in the appropriate section even if it is included elsewhere within the application.
 Each section will be reviewed as a separate document and will be scored as such.
-Specifically for the Justice for Families Program, scoring will be as follows:
+Specifically for the Disability Grant Program, scoring will be as follows:

-- 1. Summary data sheet: 5 points - 2.
-Project narrative: 65 points, of which - A. Purpose of the project: 10 points - B. What will be done: 45 points - C. Who will implement: 10 points - 3.
-Budget narrative and detail worksheet: 15 points - 4.
-MOU (or Letters of Support in lieu of MOU, for court applicants only): 15 points - 5.
-Possible programmatic point deductions: - A. Formatting and technical requirements: up to 5 points - B. Activities that compromise victim safety: up to 10 points - C. Out-of-scope activities: up to 10 points - D. Past performance review: up to 20 points
+- 1. Summary data sheet: 5 points

+- 2. Project narrative (New Applicants): 65 points, of which

+- a.
+Purpose of the project: 35 points

+- b.
+Who will implement: 30 points

+- 3. Project narrative (Continuation Applicants): 65 points, of which

+- a.
+Purpose of the project: 20 points

+- b.
+What Will Be Done: 25 points

+- c.
+Who will implement: 20 points

+- 4. Budget narrative and detail: 10 points

+- 5. MOU: 20 points

+- 6. Possible programmatic point deductions:

+- a.
+Formatting and Technical Requirements: up to 5 points

+- b.
+Activities that compromise victim safety & recovery: up to 10 points

+- c.
+Out-of-scope activities: up to 10 points

+- d.
+Past performance review: up to 25 points